Super Smash Flash: Gameplay

 The original game features three single-player modes.
-In Regular Match, players can choose between Classic and Adventure Modes; once the whole roster has been unlocked, All-Star Mode becomes available.
-In Stadium, several mini-games and challenges are pitched to the player such as destroying eight targets using each character's own abilities in Target Test or defeating grey-shaded versions of the playable roster in Multi-Man Melee.
-In Training Mode, players can tune up their playing skills by setting several parameters of their own.
+In Regular Match, the player can choose between Classic and Adventure Modes; once the whole roster has been unlocked, All-Star Mode becomes available.
+In Stadium, several minigames and challenges are presented to the player such as destroying eight targets with each character's own abilities in Target Test or defeating grey-shaded versions of the playable roster in Multi-Man Melee.
+In Training Mode, the player can tune up their skills by setting several parameters of their own.

 The reboot expands the single-player experience.
 Classic Mode, for instance, has a greater variety of opponents.
 All-Star Mode features a fixed order of opponents fought and more opponents per match.
-For Stadium, Target Test has been renamed Target Smash and features four selectable levels each with a set pattern for targets on each level, as well as a fifth specially designed level for each character that tests their own abilities to destroy the targets.
-Multi-Man Melee is now called Multi-Man Smash and the player now confronts black-palette versions of Mario, Link, Kirby, and Pikachu, all of whom have very limited movesets and high stamina.
-A missing Stadium sub-mode from the official games that is absent from the original SSF gets reincorporated: Home-Run Contest, where the objective is to launch the Sandbag as far as possible by first racking up its damage, players are able to enable and disable a protective barrier that prevents the sandbag of getting out of the main platform, unless launched strong enough to break it.
+For Stadium, Target Test has been renamed Target Smash and features four selectable levels with a set pattern for targets on each level, as well as a fifth specially designed level for every character that tests their own abilities to destroy the targets.
+Multi-Man Melee has been renamed Multi-Man Smash and the player now confronts black-palette versions of Mario, Link, Kirby, and Pikachu, all of whom have very limited movesets and high stamina.
+A missing Stadium sub-mode from the official games that is absent from the original SSF gets reincorporated: Home-Run Contest, where the objective is to launch the Sandbag as far as possible by racking up its damage.
+The player can enable and disable a protective barrier that prevents the sandbag from leaving the main platform, unless it is launched hard enough to break it.
 A new original Stadium sub-mode to be incorporated is Crystal Smash, where the objective is to destroy a multitude of crystals as quickly as possible.
-An Event Mode is also implemented, where players have to complete specific missions or defeat certain characters to accomplish the event; there is a total of 51 events to complete in the game.
+An Event Mode is also implemented, where the player must complete specific missions or defeat certain characters to accomplish the event.
+There are a total of 51 events to complete.